RomanLut/hx_espnow_rc/doc/tx_profiles.md

 }
 ```

-**Configuration Mode** is enabled if profile json is not found or can not be parsed
+**Configuration Mode** is enabled if profile json is not found or can not be parsed.

 Most important entry in the file is `"transmitter_mode"`.
 This parameter defines mode of the transmitter.
 Other parameters are dependent on transmitter mode.